 Well, in ancient times, the morning star (the first star observed at dawn) was associated with a pagan god called the ‘light bringer,’ (especially when the star was Venus).
 The name of that pagan god was Lucifer, the son of the goddess Aurora.

-So when Augustine of Hippo (354 to 430 CE) came to translate Isaiah into Latin (to create the Latin Vulgate Bible), naturally he just used the common name for that star at the time, which was Lucifer.
+So when Isaiah was translated into Latin (to create the Latin Vulgate Bible), the translator naturally just used the common name for that star at the time, which was Lucifer.
 He was not trying to name the Evil One; he was just using the normal name for the morning star.
 Later, when the King James Version was translated, the translators just copied the same name.

 The great irony in all this, is that the passage was talking about the King of Babylon!
 Identifying the name Lucifer with the Evil One is just a medieval misunderstanding.